jupyterlab/assets/README.md

 - _categories_: Space separated list that must contains `posts`
 - _excerpt_: Short summary of the post

-The notification displayed in JupyterLab will be the concatenation of the _title_ and the _excerpt_.
+The notification displayed in JupyterLab will be the concatenation of the _title_ and the _excerpt_ as plain text.

 After the header, you can write the post using Markdown formatting.